Maria Mercedes (song)

-"Maria Mercedes" is a song by the singer Thalía which was used as the soundtrack of the soap opera of the same name.
-The song was included in the re-released of Thalía's album Love and was promoted on TV and live performances.
-The song manage to give the singer another successful single.
-A remixed version was included in the tracklist of the digital download and streaming versions.
-In 2024, Billboard named "Maria Mercedes" as one of the all-time best telenovelas songs.
+"Maria Mercedes" is a song by Mexican singer Thalía.
+It served as the theme song for the telenovela of the same name.
+The song was included on the reissue of her album Love (1992) and was promoted through television appearances and live performances.
+It became another successful single for Thalía.
+A remixed version was later included on the digital download and streaming editions of Love.

+In 2024, Billboard named "Maria Mercedes" one of the 'best telenovela theme songs' of all time.

 Background and production

 After recording the album Mundo de Cristal, which earned the singer two gold albums in Mexico, the singer was invited to be part of a season of the VIP Noche program, in Spain, country where she lived for about a year, during that time she recorded songs for her third studio album Love, which was certified Platinum+Gold in the country and it later became in her second best-selling album there, with 500,000 sold.
-At that time the singer received an invitation from the soap opera producer Valentín Pinsteim to participate in her next soap opera entitled María Mercedes.
+At that time the singer received an invitation from the soap opera producer Valentín Pimstein to participate in her next soap opera entitled María Mercedes.
 The first edition of Love included only 12 songs.
 However, as Thalía's soap opera was turning into a big success, a second version of the album was issued featuring the telenovela's theme song as a bonus track.
 The song was released as the second single of the album, after the success of the single "Sangre" which peaked at #2 in Mexico.